2017 Swedish Golf Tour (women)

 The 2017 Swedish Golf Tour was the 32nd season of the Swedish Golf Tour, a series of professional golf tournaments for women held in Sweden and Norway.

-A number of the tournaments also featured on the 2017 LET Access Series (LETAS).
+A number of the tournaments also featured in the 2017 LET Access Series (LETAS).

 Schedule

 The season consisted of 9 tournaments played between May and October, where one event was held in Norway.